mochan-tk/vf_techbookfest8-en/review-starter/chapxx-magistralla.md

 In the example, the usage scene of children using skills is imagined as follows.

--I am staring because I watch the timetable distributed by the school -I can't use both hands to put the textbook in the school bag
+- I am staring because I watch the timetable distributed by the school
+- I can't use both hands to put the textbook in the school bag

 Therefore, we thought that audio type A was suitable for both input and output.